 “The health and safety of our employees are our highest priority,” said Samsung.
 “The company plans to implement all necessary measures for disinfection and containment promptly.”

 Coronavirus Fears prompted Facebook to call off a San Francisco March Marketing Summit expected to attract 4,000 people.
-The Mobile industry Conference scheduled for earlier in February in Barcelona has have been cancelled.
+The Mobile industry Conference scheduled for earlier in February in Barcelona has have been canceled.